msgprado/couchpotato.provider.yourbittorrent/README.md

 # couchpotato.provider.yourbittorrent

-A custom torrent provider for couchpotato for Kodi.
+A custom torrent couchpotato provider for Kodi.
 I´m not a python programmer, but it works.

 How install this custom provider